aryklein/my-knowledge-vault/cheat_sheets/kubernetes/kubectl_cheatsheet.md

 ## Restart a deployment

-The following command terminates the existing pods and creates new ones in their place:
+This method gradually replaces the old pods with new ones, ensuring that your application remains available during the process

 ```sh
 kubectl rollout restart deployment <deployment-name>